Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Dodge Challenger Insurance
+How to Buy More Affordable Dodge Challenger Insurance

-Getting lower rates on Dodge Challenger insurance consists of being a good driver, maintaining a good credit score, eliminating unnecessary coverage, and possibly higher deductibles.
-Set aside time to shop around at least every other year by requesting quotes from direct carriers like Progressive, GEICO, and Esurance, and also from several local insurance agents.
+Getting lower rates on car insurance takes being a low-risk driver, having a good credit score, not filing small claims, and qualifying for all possible discounts.
+Invest the time to shop around at least once a year by requesting quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.